-The training will be led by members of the ACT ESOL research group and is for ESOL practitioners and/or those working in migrant justice contexts.
-To attend the training, you will need to have read through the ACT ESOL Language, Resistance, Theatre resource, (download a PDF of the resource), then apply by following the instructions below:
+The training was led by members of the ACT ESOL research group and was for ESOL practitioners and/or those working in migrant justice contexts.

 ACT ESOL is an ongoing practice-led collaborative research project initiated by Serpentine Projects in partnership with English for Action.
 The project brings together English for Speakers of Other Languages (ESOL) teachers and students with theatre director Frances Rifkin (Implicated Theatre) and artist researcher Nelly Alfandari to develop a political and participatory ESOL approach that combines language-learning with a focus on resistance.
 ACT ESOL Research Group is: Nelly Alfandari, Dermot Bryers, Alexander Black, Elizabeth Graham, Amy Jowett, Amal Khalaf, Barbara Labiejko, Lawrence Leason, Liz Mytton, Silva Perin, Frances Rifkin, Jess Walker, Becky Winstanley, Nic Vass.